astronomer/airflow-guides/guides/airflow-sagemaker.md

 """
 This DAG shows an example implementation of machine learning model orchestration using Airflow and AWS SageMaker.
-Using the AWS provider's SageMaker operators, Airlfow orchestrates getting data from an API endpoint and pre-processing it (PythonOperator), training the model (SageMakerTrainingOperator), creating the model with the training results (SageMakerModelOperator), and testing the model using a batch transform job (SageMakerTransformOperator).
+Using the AWS provider's SageMaker operators, Airflow orchestrates getting data from an API endpoint and pre-processing it (PythonOperator), training the model (SageMakerTrainingOperator), creating the model with the training results (SageMakerModelOperator), and testing the model using a batch transform job (SageMakerTransformOperator).